peso/blazingjj/docs/design/tv-skin.md

 The menu is like the information architecture for a website: It gives a structure to all the actions the application can take.

-This is the menu structure
+This is the menu structure for lazyjj

   Repo   - aka repository
     New     - jj git init